 Concerned about your child’s development: what to do

 If you’re concerned about your child’s development, talk to your child and family health nurse or GP about a developmental assessment.
 Getting an assessment and diagnosis is the first step to helping your child and getting services and programs suited to your child’s needs.

 It’s important to get help and support as soon as possible.
 The sooner children get early intervention services, the more effective these services can be.

 – Jenny, mother of Alexander, aged five

-Different types of autism spectrum disorder
+Different types of autism

-Under the DSM-5, there’s just ASD.
+Under the DSM-5, there’s just one diagnosis – autism spectrum disorder.